 30 years of proven results.

-Hollywood Cinema Production Resources partners with IATSE and the AMPTP to build union-ready crew pipelines for film, television, and live events, expanding access to production careers for local talent.
+Hollywood Cinema Production Resources partners with IATSE and the AMPTP to expand access to production careers for local talent without traditional industry connections.

 Film & Television Tax Credit Program 4.0